sahil-mengji/keepchain-decentralized-vault/README.md

-# Mkeep Chain - Decentralized Memory Vault
+# Keep Chain - Decentralized Memory Vault

-**Mkeep Chain** is a decentralized platform for securely storing and organizing photo memories and documents.
+**Keep Chain** is a decentralized platform for securely storing and organizing photo memories and documents.
 Users can upload files, add tags, and store them using IPFS and layer-2 solutions, ensuring fast, affordable transactions on the blockchain.
 The project integrates **The Graph Protocol** to enable efficient querying for easy file retrieval.

 ## 🚀 Features